jefflaughlin/TicketTheWorld/README.md

 1. Step through the hue-api setup Python scripts. `configure-user.py` and then `configure-lights.py` They will create a config.json file for your particular environment.
 1. Create an account on Upstash and an endpoint for your data with a Redis backend.
 The free version allows up to 10,000 commands per day which should be more than enough for any reasonable usage.
 1. Create an account with Netlify.
-Configure the netlify/api-bridge.
+Set a new Environment Variable in Netlify's UI called `UPSTASH_ENDPOINT` and set it to the address generated in the previous step.
+Configure the `netlify-bridge-api`.
-1. Custoomize the Jira webhook listener
+1. Customize the Jira webhook listener
 1. Update the Python scripts to pull from Upstash and schedule the app to run regularly.
 Once a minute should likely be all that is necessary.

 ## Why this project is useful?